-The Regulatory Reform (Fire Safety) Order 2005 makes it a legal requirement that the fire alarm system installation at your business premises or site is fit for purpose and in working order.
-Before designing a fire alarm system, a Fire Risk Assessment must be carried out to define the system’s main objectives as part of the fire system specification.
+The Regulatory Reform (Fire Safety) Order 2005 underscores the legal necessity for a fire alarm system installation that is adequate and operational in your business premises or site.
+Prior to designing a fire alarm system, a Fire Risk Assessment must be undertaken to delineate the system’s core objectives.
+This forms part of the fire system specification.

 - Category M – Manual fire alarm system

 - Category L1 – Maximum life protection automated fire alarm system

 - Category L2 – Additional life protection automated fire alarm system

 - Category L3 – Standard life protection automated fire alarm system

 - Category L4 – Modest life protection automated fire alarm system

 - Category L5 – Localised life protection automated fire alarm system

 - Category P1 – Maximum property protection automated fire alarm system

 - Category P2 – Minimum property protection automated fire alarm system